dfki-ric/docker_image_development/doc/020_Usage.md

 Normally the exec.bash script will drop into a /bin/bash shell with the default mode set in the settings.bash if no other arguments are given.
 Each subsequent call to `./exec.bash` is opening a new console attached to the same running container.

-If the requested image is not yet available locally, it will be pulled from the docker registry (you need to be logged in to the registry at that time).
+If the requested image is not yet available locally, it will be pulled from the docker registry.
+Docker hub is the default registry.
+For certain images or other registries you might need to login at this point (`docker login <registry>`).

 ### Run Commands or Start Scripts in the Docker Container